Wh1teCl0ud/Markdown_note/README.md

 ```
 ![alt text](link to an image)
 ```
-And to make from whole image a link, we recurse the previous structure:
+And to make a link from a whole image, we recurse the previous structure:
 ```
 [ ![alt text](link to an image) ] (link)
 ```